 Regardless, the idea is still the same — images are shown in video at their size in pixels, but then browsers will scale the images to follow the text size to maintain web page proportions.
 These new screen size numbers are only related to imaginary logical inches for text (next section), and is certainly not about any real dpi number in any image file.

 The same image will appear at a different apparent size (inches) on any other size screen, or on a different size monitor.
 Meaning, other people with different size screens (pixels or inches either) will see these same images at a different apparent size than you may see.
-For example, someone with a 640x480 pixel screen size will see these images larger, at 64% x 67% of their full screen size, on whatever size of monitor they have.
-But regardless, even then, the 412x324 pixel image will always still fill the same 412x324 pixels in every case.
+For example, someone with a 640x480 pixel screen size (a cell phone maybe) will see these images larger, at 64%x67% of their full screen 640 pixel width, on whatever size of monitor they have.
+But regardless, even then, the 412x324 pixel image will always still fill the same 412x324 pixels.
 This is because digital image size is measured in pixels, and screen size is also measured in pixels.
 It really couldn't be any simpler.

 But the printer will certainly care about dpi, and these images will all print at three VERY different sizes on paper (at sizes as shown above) if saved and printed individually using the File - Print menu (when printed individually from a photo editor program, not a web browser)

-The numbers 72 dpi or 96 dpi are never used in any way by the video system to show images on the screen.
-The 72 or 96 dpi number is NOT about images at all, and that number never affects any screen image in any way.
-Period.
+The imaginary numbers 72 dpi or 96 dpi are never used in any way by the video system to show images on the screen.
+The 72 or 96 dpi number is about TEXT, and is NOT about images at all, and that number never affects any screen image (not directly).
 The video system simply shows pixels, directly, one for one, without any concept of dpi.

-The numbers 72 and 96 dpi do sort of exist (in their imaginary way) in computer operating systems.
-This existence does seriously confuse people who imagine these numbers might be about showing images, but these numbers never affect any image in any way.
+The imaginary numbers 72 and 96 dpi do sort of exist (in their imaginary way) in computer operating systems.
+This existence does seriously confuse people who imagine these numbers might be about showing images, but these numbers don't affect the images.
 These numbers are only used to compute Text Size on the screen.
 The reason is because text font size in Points is dimensioned in inches (designed for paper), but screens are only dimensioned in pixels.
 The definition of a Point is 1/72 inch — there are 72 points per real inch on paper.
 A 12 Point font is 12/72 inch height printed on paper (inches exist on paper, and paper is dimensioned in inches, and fonts are dimensioned in inches).
 But we are in real trouble on the screen — screens are only dimensioned in pixels.
 We desperately need some concept of inches to size this font, but unfortunately, there simply is no concept of inches on the screen.
-Only the 1024x768 pixels exist there.
+Only the 1920x180 pixels exist there.

-The Windows operating system assumes one logical inch on the screen is 96 pixels, because, well, because it would just be very convenient if it were somehow actually true.
-The video system does not know the size of the monitor, so there simply is no concept of real inches, so it is necessary that we make something up.
+So the Macintosh and Windows operating systems assume one logical inch on the screen is some number of pixels (Macintosh 72 and Windows 96), because, well, because it would just be very convenient if it were somehow actually true.
+These logical inch numbers were chosen because it was halfway close on computer monitors, sometimes.
+The video system does not know the inch size of the monitor (some are cell phone size and some are wall TV size), so there simply is no concept of real inches, so it is necessary that we make something up.
 Real inches have an exact defined size, but a logical inch does not, it is whatever size the 96 pixels happen to be on this one specific screen, and the logical inch will be a different length on a different screen.
 Don't confuse "logical inches" with "real inches" — very different concepts.

 But reset the same monitor to different screen sizes, and we get very different numbers.
 Monitors vary, even 15 inch monitors vary, but I measured a few screen widths in inches, and computed this for different CRT monitor sizes: